linusshops/common/README.md

 ```

 * In your layout xml, define a `core/template block` with the SAME NAME as your
-cms block, and the template path of your generic template.
+cms static block identifier, and the template path of your generic template.
 Place a call to setData
 as shown.
 This will flag this block to have the static cms block data injected.
 The data injection is done on the `core_block_abstract_to_html_before` event
 ```xml